ztyyLV/web-twain-docs/indepth/features/input.md

 To load means to open files which are accessible on the system.
 These files can be those residing on the local disk or those shared on the network.

 > As a lightweight library, `DWT` only supports the following file types: BMP, JPG, TIF, PNG, PDF.
 And not all files of these types can be read correctly.
+Read more [here]({{site.getstarted}}Filetype.html).
 If you come across a file that is of one of these types but fail to load, you can contact [Dynamsoft Support]({{site.about}}getsupport.html).

 ### [Recommended] Show the `Open File` dialog and select files to load.